hadley/adv-r/functions.md

 In this chapter you will learn:

 * The three main components of a function.
-* How scoping works, the process looks up values from names.
+* How scoping works, the process that looks up values from names.
 * The three ways of supplying arguments to a function, and the impact of lazy evaluation.
 * The two types of special functions: infix and replacement functions.

 ## Components of a function

-There are three main components of a function
+There are three main components of a function:

-* the `body()`, the code inside the function
+* the `body()`, the code inside the function.

-* the `formals()`, the argument list, that controls how you can call a function
+* the `formals()`, the "formal" arguments list, which controls how you can call the function.

-* the `environment()` which determines how variables referred to inside the
+* the `environment()` which determines how variables referred to inside the function are found.

-There are two other components function that are less important for our purspoes: the source of the function (which includes comments, unlike the `body()`), and if the function has been byte-code compiled, the byte code.

-When you print a function in R, it shows you the formals, the source code and the environment.
+When you print a function in R, it shows you these three important components.
 If the environment isn't displayed, it means that the function was created in the global environment.

     f <- function(x) x
     f